 3. In the case of scientific techniques, what is the known or potential error rate?
 Are there standards controlling the operation of the technique?

 4. Is the theory or technique generally accepted in the scientific community?
 While no longer a prerequisite to admissibility, general acceptance "can be an important factor in ruling particular evidence admissible."
 By contrast, techniques which are known but not widely accepted "may properly be viewed with skepticism."

 Although the Daubert factors give federal judges considerably more discretion in determining appropriate areas of expert testimony, it is unlikely that Madame Isabella and her astrological colleagues will ever pass this test and assume the coveted role of expert witness.
-Nonetheless, the Supreme Court's departure from a "general acceptance" test will likely increase the areas in which expert witnesses may testify.
+Nonetheless, the Supreme Court's departure from a "general acceptance" test opened the door to new areas in which expert witnesses may testify.

 While many appellate decisions focus on the dangers presented by novel scientific testimony, expert testimony need not be rooted in science.
 As Rule 702 reminds us, experts may also testify on the basis of "technical, or other specialized knowledge" so long as the realm of expertise is sufficiently reliable and relevant to assist the factfinder in understanding the case.